SPF is an email authentication protocol. Pobox participated in its creation -- it was started by our founder, Meng Weng Wong. Neat!

 Do you sometimes send mail from your ISP?
 Have webmail (other than Pobox's) set up to send mail from your domain?
 Use scripts or programs on your website to send mail from your domain?
 Host a mail server on a line without a static IP address?
 We don't recommend SPF for your domain.

-The one exception: If you send mail from an email marketing provider (like Constant Contact, or Listbox, or one of many others), your SPF record is unlikely to cause a problem for that mail.
+The one exception: If you send mail from an email marketing provider (like Constant Contact), your SPF record is unlikely to cause a problem for that mail.
 Most legitimate email marketing providers use an "envelope sender" at their own domain, which uses their SPF records, not yours.

 If we host your DNS